IAMXID/iamx-server-wallet/README.md

 # iamx-server-wallet

-IAMX server wallet pro is a Laravel package to create and manage your IAMX wallet in your laravel application.
+IAMX server wallet is a Laravel package to create and manage your IAMX wallet in your laravel application.

 - [IAMX-server-wallet](#iamx-server-wallet)
     - [Installation](#Installation)